 The next morning we headed to the Spanish Steps and Fontana della Barcaccia to see the damage before heading to the Coliseum.
 Throngs of Italians had come out to see the damage to their beloved and recently restored Bernini fountain as well as the news media.
-The fountain had been drained, baracaded, and experts had been brought in to survey the damage.
+The fountain had been drained, barricaded, and experts had been brought in to survey the damage.

 IMG_9494